pahlawandevisa/Universal-PHP-Mailer/README.md

-# Universal PHP Mailer
+# Universal PHP Mailer🧞‍♂️

 [![Downloads](https://img.shields.io/packagist/dt/peterkahl/universal-php-mailer.svg)](https://packagist.org/packages/peterkahl/universal-php-mailer)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![If this project has business value for you then don't hesitate to support me with a small donation.](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/PeterK93)

-Easy to use yet powerful PHP mailer capable of sending any type of content including plain text, HTML, inline images, and any kind and any number of attachments, hence *Universal*.
+Easy to use mailer capable of sending any type of content including plain text, HTML, inline images, and any kind and any number of attachments.
+The value of this library lies in that it generates whole mail string including all headers in compliance with standards, while being very simple to integrate into your system.

-### Self-configuring
-If you have ever tried composing multipart MIME mail, you will know how cumbersome it can be.
-With *Universal PHP Mailer* you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. *Universal PHP Mailer* is self-configuring.
-Just give it whatever content you have and fire it off.
-It will compose the correct MIME-compliant mail string with whatever parts, multiparts and boundaries are necessary.
+### Automatic Configuration & Ease of Integration

+Say, you want to email a message consisting *only* of a PDF attachment.
+Nothing else.
+No text.
+How do you do that?
+You need not worry!
+Take your attachment, apply it to the Mailer and voila!
+Done.

+Say, you want to email a message consisting of text/plain, text/html, several inline images and several attachments of various kind.
+How do you do that?
+You need not worry!
+Take all and any of your content, apply it to the Mailer and voila!
+Done.

-### Efficiency for High Volume (Bulk) Mailing
+### Efficiency for Bulk Mailing

 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

 ### Handles Any Kind of Content